willclarktech/personhood-nft/README.md

 ## Prerequisites

-This project uses a monorepo structure with `lerna`.
+This is a Node.js project with a monorepo structure organised by `lerna`.
 The npm client is `yarn`, because of its workspaces integration with `lerna`.

 ## Install